 The idea is simple.
 I gather all the data in the request and place pertinent information from it into the title tag, meta description and content of the page.
 This information will get indexed and used by each bot.
-Ince the information is shown by the bot owner, I can see that information. e.g. Google may use the information in their search result snippets or the cached version of the page.
+Once the information is shown by the bot owner, I can see that information. e.g. Google may use the information in their search result snippets or the cached version of the page.
 Check the cached version of this page to see how the last Googlebot crawl looked like.

 Note that you will see the request header information below in relation to your browser making the request.

 I performed a Fetch As Google in the search console to test the idea.
 As expected, the UserAgent was

 Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)

 Google also includes a header value for From set to googlebot(at)googlebot.com.
 I wonder if the bot answers emails ;-)